Transgender youth: 'Forced outing' bills make schools unsafe - KTVZ

 “Being deadnamed just immediately makes you feel belittled, weak and insignificant,” Stone-Gebhardt said.
 “I didn’t want to be in the classroom.
 I didn’t trust the teacher.”

-After The Associated Press contacted the school about Stone-Gebhardt’s concerns, a spokesperson said the school will work with his parents to make sure his correct name is used.
+The Associated Press contacted the school about Stone-Gebhardt’s fears, as well as concerns from his mother, who felt she was getting the runaround when she tried to discuss the issue with the school officials.
+A spokesperson said the school will work with his parents to make sure his correct name is used.

 As hundreds of bills nationwide take aim at nearly every facet of transgender existence, from health care to athletics to bathroom access, trans kids and their families say certain proposals could eliminate one of the last remaining safe havens to explore their identities: K-12 public schools.